alovajs/alovajs.github.io/resource/request-adapter/fetch.md

 );
 ```

-## `[3.5.0]`custom fetch function
+## `[3.5.0]` custom fetch function

-if you need to use a custom fetch function, you can pass in the custom fetch function when creating the fetch adapter.
+If you need to use a custom fetch function, you can pass it in when creating the fetch adapter.

 ```javascript
 import adapterFetch from 'alova/fetch';